 SpeechWorks Inc. is currently running two Speech-Language Pathology groups: StoryTelling for adults with brain injuries including stroke, and Connect & Communicate groups for children and teens with autism.
 Please phone about Stroke Cafe, Dementia Cafe, the Voice Disorders group and the Vocal Fatigue group.

 StoryTelling Speech-Language Pathology Group with Allison Baird

 We’ll help you tell your story!
 We have tons of fun telling our stories and hearing everyone else’s.
-Speech-Language Pathologists and volunteers support everyone to give you get lots of practice talking.
-Even if you have difficulty communicating due to a brain injury (including stroke), you’ll be able to tell your story!
+Speech-Language Pathologists and volunteers support everyone to help you get lots of practice talking.
+Even if you have difficulty communicating due to a brain injury (including stroke), you’ll be able to tell your story here!

 Come have fun with us!
 We chat, learn and laugh together!